 The Rangitiki

-Denis Booth taught at Hull University and researched the Hull shipbuilding firm of Martin Samuelson before he embarked on his Rangitiki art commission.
+Denis Booth taught at Hull University and before he embarked on his art commission he researched the sailing ship 'Rangitiki' and the Hull shipbuilding firm of Martin Samuelson.

 In spite of the new capitalisation financial problems began to develop and to worsen rapidly.
 Bankruptcy followed in 1865 and the firm was wound up in 1866.
 The company had built 95 ships in ten years.
 Samuelson himself, never short of enterprise, and not a man to remain inactive, moved into river management and became the Surveyance Officer for the entire river Humber.